vrtulka23/scinumtools/paper/paper.md

 Scientific and engineering computations frequently combine numerical operations, physical units, parameter definitions, and derived expressions.
 While libraries such as `NumPy` and `SciPy` provide efficient numerical primitives, they do not address how inputs are structured, validated, and evaluated in a unit-consistent workflow.
 To our knowledge, there is no widely used Python framework that provides declarative, unit-aware parameter graphs with integrated expression evaluation in a single execution model.

-`SciNumTools2` is a Python framework that integrates unit-aware computation, expression evaluation, and declarative parameter definition into a single system.
+This is where Python framework `SciNumTools2` comes into play.
 Its primary contribution is a unified abstraction that allows users to define scientific computations as structured, unit-aware parameter sets with automatically evaluated dependencies.

 The framework is particularly suited for simulation setup, engineering calculations, and scientific prototyping, where dimensional correctness and reproducibility are required.

 # Statement of need

-Scientific software development often requires combining multiple independent tools:
+Scientific software development often requires combining multiple independent tools, including unit-handling libraries, configuration formats, and expression evaluators.

-- unit-handling libraries,
-- configuration formats,
-- expression evaluators.

-In practice, integrating these components requires additional code for:

-- parsing and validating input parameters,
+In practice, integrating these components requires additional code for parsing and validating input parameters, documenting parameters, enforcing dimensional consistency, evaluating derived quantities, and maintaining reproducible configurations.
-- documentation of the parameters,
-- enforcing dimensional consistency,
-- evaluating derived quantities,
-- maintaining reproducible configurations.

 This leads to duplicated validation logic, inconsistent abstractions, and error-prone workflows.
 For example, combining YAML-based configuration with a unit library typically requires manual parsing and explicit validation of units and expressions—tasks not handled by existing tools.
 As a result, scientists often spend significant time developing and testing their own input handling and validation code instead of focusing on the underlying scientific questions.